arthurcadore/capacita-ansible/README.md

 ```
 ---

-  - name: Configuration for H3C devices from Capacita repository
+  - name: Configuration for Intelbras devices from Capacita repository
     hosts: sw1
     gather_facts: no
     connection: local